 Operational challenges arise because of the substantial fluctuations of the wind output.
-As these fluctuations grow, so do the errors in forecasting the wind output.
-To illuminate these challenges, we examined the daily range in wind output along with the average wind output each day from September through December 2021, a period during which wind output was relatively
+As these fluctuations grow, so do the wind forecast errors.
+To illuminate these challenges, we examined the daily range in wind output along with the average wind output each day from January through August in Figure A15, and September through December, a period during which wind output was relatively high, in Figure A16.